hannaliebl/hannaliebl.com/content/blog/revisiting-setting-up-my-mac-for-development-work.md

 I'm getting close, but my last step is customizing my editor of choice, VS Code.

-### Theme/Icons
+### Theme/Icons/Font

 I switch between [One Dark Pro](https://marketplace.visualstudio.com/items?itemName=zhuangtongfa.Material-theme) and [Night Owl](https://marketplace.visualstudio.com/items?itemName=sdras.night-owl) themes.
 I use the [vscode-icons](https://marketplace.visualstudio.com/items?itemName=vscode-icons-team.vscode-icons) set.

+I use the [Fira Code](https://github.com/tonsky/FiraCode) font because I like its ligature support - instructions are [here](https://github.com/tonsky/FiraCode/wiki/VS-Code-Instructions) for adding it to VS Code.

 ### Packages

-I have some language-specific packages: [Babel JavaScript](https://marketplace.visualstudio.com/items?itemName=mgmcdermott.vscode-language-babel), [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), [Go](https://code.visualstudio.com/docs/languages/go),
+I have some language-specific packages: [Babel JavaScript](https://marketplace.visualstudio.com/items?itemName=mgmcdermott.vscode-language-babel), [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), and [Go](https://code.visualstudio.com/docs/languages/go).

 I also install [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and a [Formatting Toggle](https://marketplace.visualstudio.com/items?itemName=tombonnike.vscode-status-bar-format-toggle) extension to toggle whether or not Prettier should be used or not on a per-file basis (sometimes I do work on projects that don't use Prettier.)